cdkw2/phi_experiment/README.md

 The program runs a Monte Carlo simulation to empirically verify this theoretical relationship:

 - It tests starting positions from 1 to 9 steps away from the origin
-- For each starting position, it runs 10,000 trial walks
+- For each starting position, it runs 100,000 trial walks
 - Each walk is limited to a maximum of 100 steps
 - It counts how many walks return to the origin ("halt") for each starting position
 - It compares the empirical results with the theoretical prediction

+## Optimization

+The simulation includes an optimization to improve performance:

+- A `POSITION_LIMIT` constant (set to 20 by default) is introduced
+- If a walk reaches or exceeds this limit, it's considered extremely unlikely to return to the origin
+- Such walks are terminated early, saving computational time
+- This allows for more trials to be run, increasing overall accuracy

+This optimization trades off some accuracy for walks that might return from beyond the position limit, but it allows for a much larger number of trials in the same computational time, generally improving the overall accuracy of the results.

 ## Running the Simulation